ruuda/notes/travolta.md

 Travolta Meme
 =============

-Suppose you had an animated gif of John Travolta with backroung color #fcfefc.
+Suppose you had an animated gif of John Travolta with backround color #fcfefc.
 Overlay it on top of a different image as follows:

     $ convert background.png